In conjunction with the Luxembourg Logic & AI Summit

 Description

 Causality, Agents and Large Models (CALM) represents three rapidly-growing fields within artificial intelligence research.
-This workshop aims to bridge the gap between these disciplines by investigating how causal reasoning can enhance the capabilities of multi-agent systems (MAS).
-The workshop will provide a forum for researchers to discuss theoretical foundations, practical applications, and future directions at the intersection of causal AI, Large Language Models (LLM) and MAS.
+This workshop aims to establish methodological integration between these disciplines by investigating how causal reasoning and explainable AI (XAI) techniques can enhance transparency, decision-making, and adaptation in multi-agent systems (MAS).
+The workshop will provide a forum for researchers to discuss theoretical foundations, practical applications, and future directions at the intersection of causal AI, XAI, Large Language Models (LLM) and MAS.

 Workshop goals